Local Partner Farms

 Located in Montesano, Washington

-Evan and Lucia have an awesome farm where they grow organic grain and breed heritage pigs.
-The pigs help fertilize the fields, and they use the grain to help feed the pigs!
+Evan and Lucia have an awesome farm where they grow organic peas and grains and breed heritage pigs.
+The pigs fertilize the fields, and the peas and grains feeds the pigs!
 We are excited to be starting a partnership with them to raise some of the pigs for our CSA.

 Website: Hidden River Farms